New Head to head Published May 8, 2026

 Sources

-- 1. International Society of Sports Nutrition position stand: safety and efficacy of creatine supplementation in exercise, sport, and medicine (2017) position stand / review ↑
+- 1. International Society of Sports Nutrition position stand: safety and efficacy of creatine supplementation in exercise, sport, and medicine (2017) position stand and review ↑

 - 2. The Effect of Creatine Supplementation on Resistance Training-Based Changes to Body Composition: A Systematic Review and Meta-analysis (2024) systematic review and meta-analysis ↑

-- 4. Creatine supplementation and resistance training: a comparison between novice and experienced lifters - a systematic review and dose-response meta-analysis (2025) systematic review and dose-response meta-analysis ↑
+- 3. Effect of creatine supplementation on kidney function: a systematic review and meta-analysis (2025) systematic review and meta-analysis ↑